 1. What Is the Main Difference Between Sleepsuit and Romper?

 The primary difference between sleepsuit and romper involves their design and intended use.
 A sleepsuit provides full-body coverage with long sleeves and enclosed feet to keep babies warm during rest.
 In contrast, a romper features a lighter design with shorter legs and open feet to allow for cooling and easy movement during the day.
+The difference between sleepsuit and romper comes down to one core distinction: one is built for rest, the other for play.

 1.1.
 What Is a Sleepsuit?